adamalexandersson/simplify-admin-menus/README.md

-# Simplify Admin
+# Simplify Admin Menus

 A WordPress plugin that provides granular control over which admin menu items and admin bar items are visible to different user roles.

 ## Description

-Simplify Admin is a powerful WordPress plugin designed to help administrators customize the WordPress admin interface by controlling the visibility of menu items based on user roles.
+Simplify Admin Menus is a powerful WordPress plugin designed to help administrators customize the WordPress admin interface by controlling the visibility of menu items based on user roles.
 This enhances security and provides a cleaner, more focused admin experience for different types of users.

 ## Features